I’m Richard Groves, Goldsmiths Energy & Environmental Manager.

 I joined the college in December 2009, and have a wide ranging remit including reducing energy consumption, reducing waste, increasing recycling and other general “green” issues.

 I’m keen to hear from you about:

-Our Space, Environment & Sustainable Officer is Nicola Hogan.
+Our Space, Environment & Sustainability Officer is Nicola Hogan.
 Nicola joined the Estates and Facilities Department in October of 2012 after a short time with the I.T. department.
 Nicola's background is in environmental science and has worked in the area of "greening the campus" since 2006.